We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Port’s involvement in Jackson’s films would grow in league with the director’s burgeoning career.
 When Meet the Feebles was reborn as the director’s second feature film, Port was one of two people helping bring despicable Feebles' boss Bletch to life.
 On follow-up feature Braindead, he was one of the puppeteers helping create some of the film’s gore-soaked effects, and ended up cameoing on-screen as a party goer who loses his head.
 Port also shot a yet unseen video diary of the film’s making (as he had for Feebles).

-Port and Jackson joined others and leased a scanner, a recorder, and a Silicon Graphics computer; one of them had only just arrived on the market.
-But it was Port alone who was charged with trying to get them working together.
-One had only two pages of instructions.
-Port spent at least seven months working solo on Heavenly Creatures, from altering balconies to morphing landscapes into imaginary visions of paradise.
-Initially the new digital effects operation was grouped together with the physical effects of Richard Taylor and Tania Rodger, under the umbrella title Weta Ltd. Later Weta Ltd was split into two parts: Weta Digital, and Taylor's Weta Workshop.
+Port spent at least seven months working solo on Heavenly Creatures, from altering balconies and adding model castles to hillsides, to morphing landscapes into imaginary visions of paradise.
+Initially the new digital effects operation was grouped together with the physical effects handled by Richard Taylor and Tania Rodger, under the umbrella title Weta Ltd. Later Weta Ltd was split into two parts: Wētā Digital, and Taylor's Wētā Workshop.

-Over the next two years Weta’s digital arm grew exponentially, upskilling on the run as it balanced fantasy Jack Brown Genius, parts of Forgotten Silver — for which George Port cameos on-screen as a pioneer aviator — forgotten Australian feature Napoleon, and Jackson’s first Hollywood-funded feature, the effects-heavy Frighteners.
+Over the next two years, Wētā's digital operation grew exponentially, upskilling on the run, and relocating from a cramped house near what is now Massey University's Wellington campus to the Camperdown Studios complex in Miramar.
+En route, it balanced fantasy Jack Brown Genius, created battle scenes and decaying movie sets on Forgotten Silver — for which George Port cameos on-screen as a certain pioneering aviator — Australian dog movie Napoleon, and Jackson’s first Hollywood-funded feature, the effects-heavy Frighteners.

 Port then moved north to Auckland.
-While still at Weta he had worked with American production company Pacific Renaissance on its first forays down under.
-Now he began helping out on Xena and Hercules, for the shooting of scenes whose special effects were being handled in Hollywood.
-Port slowly began building up an Auckland-based effects team, and winning over Renaissance to the idea of taking on digital effects for their various New Zealand productions.
+While still at Wētā, he had worked with American production company Pacific Renaissance Pictures on its first forays down under.
+Now he began helping out on the company's flagship shows Xena: Warrior Princess and Hercules: The Legendary Journeys, for the shooting of scenes whose digital effects were being handled in Hollywood.
+After successfully teaching one of the Xena crew how to use Photoshop to do a matte painting (a technique for combining two images in one shot) Port slowly began building up the Auckland-based effects team, and winning over Renaissance to the idea of letting him take on more of the digital effects for their various New Zealand productions.

 Sources include